viktorpm/viktorpm.github.io/README.md

 # viktorpm.github.io

-Personal site powered by Jekyll and the Minimal Mistakes theme, deployed on GitHub Pages.
+Personal site powered by Jekyll and the Minima theme, deployed on GitHub Pages.
 Dynamic content (profile, organizations, repositories) is sourced from the GitHub GraphQL API and stored in Jekyll `_data` files.

 ## What is Jekyll?